 Forecasting returns for the world's major asset classes

 Long-term expected returns (sometimes referred to as Capital Market Assumptions) are key parameters for many asset allocation models.
-Below we list some of the top papers (mostly published in the last few months) which forecast the long-term returns from the world's major asset classes.
+Here, we provide some top papers (published in the last few months) which forecast the long-term returns for different asset classes.

 Five-Year Expected Returns 2018-2022: Coming of Age (Robeco)

 In this 106-page document, Robeco presents its forecasts for the 5-year expected returns for all major asset classes.